 Ma Po Tofu

-Despite having tofu in its name, this Sichuan-style dish also features ground pork and a spicy chili bean sauce (Doubanjiang.)
+Despite having tofu in its name, ground pork and a spicy chili bean sauce (Doubanjiang- a key Chinese condiment) are actually important ingredients in this Sichuan-style dish

 Note: remember to use silken tofu, not firm tofu!
-(The right texture is important in Chinese food, remember?
-(See Expert Tips above.))
+(The right texture is important in authentic Chinese food?
+(See Expert Tips below.))

 Roasted